angeloilardi/READMEfy/README.md

 ## License

-This project is licensed under the Mozilla license.
+This project is licensed under the MIT license.

 ## How to Contribute